zynksoftware/Zynk-Workflow/_docs/File-Connector/List-Files.md

 ## Settings
 ### Folder
 _Optional_
 The directory containing the files to list.
-Leave blank to list files in the workflow's working directory.
+Use a dot to list files in the workflow's working directory, or the path to the foder.

 ### Output File
 _Optional_